LazeBear/jr-posts-api-walkthrough/README.md

 ### 0. Setup

-- create your own project on github
+- simply fork this project to start with or create your own

 - there are progressive branches for each step listed below, switch to them at your need